cipherstash/cipherstash-playground/README.md

 docker compose up
 ```

-This will start the following services:
+This will start the following services as individual containers utilizing a shared network, and mapping the necessary ports to your local machine:

-- CipherStash Proxy - a proxy that sits between your application and your database to monitor and secure your data
+- **CipherStash Proxy** - a proxy that sits between your application and your database to monitor and secure your data
-- PostgreSQL - a database that stores dummy data
+- **PostgreSQL** - a database that stores dummy data
-- Javascript application - very light weight application that demonstrates how to use the CipherStash Proxy
+- **Javascript application** - very light weight application that demonstrates how to use the CipherStash Proxy
-- Grafana - used for visualizing metrics and logs
+- **Grafana** - used for visualizing metrics and logs
-- Prometheus - used for monitoring
+- **Prometheus** - used for monitoring
-- Loki - used for log aggregation
+- **Loki** - used for log aggregation
-- Promtail - used for log collection
+- **Promtail** - used for log collection

 ### Accessing the services